The Thurston norm of graph manifolds: Characterization of the norms that can be realised

 \section{Characterization of the norms that can be realised}

 The formula (\ref{equation: norm}) implies that the nonvanishing Thurston norm of a closed oriented graph manifold can be expressed as a sum of absolute values of linear functionals $H_2^{nv}(M)\to \R$.
-Notice that the linear functionals are rational on $H_2^{nv}(M;\Q)$.
+Notice that those linear functionals are rational on $H_2^{nv}(M;\Q)$.
 In this section, we will prove that every norm with these properties can be realised as the nonvanishing Thurston norm on some closed oriented good graph manifold.

-\bt Let $\beta_1,...,\beta_n\in \Q^d$ be such that the function is a norm on $\R^d$, and let $g_1,...,g_n$ be nonnegative integers.
+\bt Let $||\cdot||$ be a norm on $\R^d$ that can be written as for some $\beta_1,...,\beta_n\in \Q^d$, and let $g_1,...,g_n$ be nonnegative integers.
 There exist a closed oriented good graph manifold $M$ with base surfaces of genera $g_1,...,g_n$ and a rational basis on $H_2(M)$, such that the nonvanishing Thurston norm on $H_2^{nv}(M)$ in the induced basis coincides with $||\cdot||$.
 Moreover, we can ask for either all or none of the top-dimensional Thurston cones of $H_2(M)$ to be fibered. \et

 \bp First observe that the vectors $\beta_1,...,\beta_n$ generate $\R^d$, because $||\cdot ||$ is a norm.
 Indeed, if \\ $\Span_{\R}(\beta_1,...,\beta_n)\ne \R^d$, then there would be a nonzero vector $v\in \bigcap_{i=1}^n \beta_i^{\bot}$ and hence $||v||=0$.
 Let $P$ be the $n\times d$ matrix with rows equal to $\beta_1,...,\beta_n$ respectively, and let $v_1,...,v_d\in \Q^n$ be the columns of $P$.
 Since the rows of $P$ generate $\R^d$, the vectors $v_1,...,v_d$ are linearly independent.
 Thanks to the following two lemmas, we will find: \begin{enumerate} \item There is a symmetric $n\times n$ matrix $\overline A$ with integral coefficients such that $\ker \overline A=\Span_{\R}(v_1,...,v_d)$; \item There is a closed oriented good graph manifold $M$ with base surfaces of genera $g_1,...,g_n$, whose reduced plumbing matrix is $A=\frac 1r\overline A$, for some integer $r\ne 0$.
 Also, the base surfaces of the pieces of $M$ can be chosen to have all orbifold Euler characteristic $\chi_i<0$. \end{enumerate} But $\ker A=\ker \overline A$, thus Proposition \ref{prop: nonvanishing norm} proves that $||\cdot ||$ coincides with $x^{nv}$ in the basis $(v'_1,...,v'_d)$ of $\ker A$, where the $j$-th component of $v'_i$ is $-\frac 1{\chi_j}$ times the $j$-th component of $v_i$.
 To construct a rational basis of $H_2(M)$ as desired, just take representatives of $v'_1,...,v'_d$ and extend them to a basis by adding enough linearly independent classes of vertical surfaces.